Emma Tiglao: Modeling and television work

-Tiglao mainly worked as a model in Cambodia, Malaysia, Singapore, China, South Korea, and Japan before becoming a news anchor for Eagle Broadcasting Corporation's primetime news program Mata ng Agila (lit.
-"Eye of the Eagle," or "Eagle Eye").
-Since 2021, she has been one of the main hosts of Net 25's talk show program Kada Umaga (lit.
-"Every Morning").
+Tiglao mainly worked as a model in Cambodia, Malaysia, Singapore, China, South Korea, and Japan before becoming a news anchor for Eagle Broadcasting Corporation's primetime news program Mata ng Agila.
+Since 2021, she has been one of the main hosts of NET25's talk show program Kada Umaga.

 Pageantry

 Tiglao began competing in beauty pageants at the age of 13, with her first foray being a competition at her school.

 Mutya ng Pilipinas 2012

 Tiglao competed in Mutya ng Pilipinas 2012 and placed 1st-runner up to Rizzini Alexis Gomez.

 Binibining Pilipinas 2014

 Tiglao competed in Binibining Pilipinas 2014 and reached the top 15.
 Mary Jean Lastimosa won as Miss Universe Philippines.

 Miss World Philippines 2015

 In 2015, Tiglao entered Miss World Philippines 2015 and was proclaimed the fourth princess.

 Miss Midori Clark 2018

 In 2018, Tiglao entered Miss Midori Clark 2018 and was proclaimed 1st-runner up.